TaylorGwynn/476_final_project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Endure you have npm and node installed to run on your local machine.

-## Available Scripts
+## Setting up

+Run the start up script to download node modules

+### `npm run-script first-time`

+## Running the Project

 In the project directory, you can run: